Aalesund-Techschool/modern-javascript-and-web-apis/exercise-1/README.md

 :pencil2: Open [http://localhost:3000](http://localhost:3000) in Chrome

-:book: You should now see the text "Message from API: 'Hello Techschool 🎉🎉🎉'" displayed on the screen.
+:book: You should now see the text `Message from API: 'Hello Techschool 🎉🎉🎉'` displayed on the screen.

 :book: Tip: If you want stop the application, press <kbd>CTRL</kbd>+<kbd>C</kbd> while inside the terminal window you started the application in.
 Run the command `npm start` to start the app again.